Guidance

 UKRI’s international funding opportunities are often delivered in collaboration with like-minded funding partners around the world.
 We work bilaterally with individual countries on joint areas of interest.
 Through joint funding opportunities, we reduce bureaucracy for researchers, enable equitable partnerships and secure additional resources.

 We also work multilaterally.
-Through our membership of global multilateral research fora we address global challenges with partners from around the world, increase access and opportunities for UK researchers and leverage funding.
+Through our membership of global multilateral research we address global challenges with partners from around the world, increase access and opportunities for UK researchers and leverage funding.

 Enabling UK engagement in Horizon Europe

-The UK Research Office (UKRO) in Brussels plays a key role in maximising the UK’s engagement in EU research and innovation programmes, notably Horizon Europe.
+The UK Research Office (UKRO) plays a key role in maximising the UK’s engagement in EU research and innovation programmes, notably Horizon Europe.
 It does this through acting as a trusted source of advice, promoting the UK’s research and innovation strengths and liaising with EU institutions.

 The UK signed an agreement to finalise the UK’s association to Horizon Europe on 4 September 2023, ensuring UK access to the €95.5 billion research and innovation programme running until 2027.
 UKRO and the National Contact Point network will continue to support UK applicants to Horizon Europe by providing impartial advice on applying for, and managing, EU funding.